Microscopic theory of spin Seebeck effect in antiferromagnets: Discussion

-In Secs.~\ref{Sec:SpinCurrent}$-$\ref{Sec:Comparison}, based on the spin-wave theory and the nonequilibrium Green's function method, we analyze the SSE of antiferromagnets.
+In Secs.~\ref{Sec:SpinCurrent}$-$\ref{Sec:Comparison}, based on the spin-wave theory and the non-equilibrium Green's function method, we analyze the SSE of antiferromagnets.
 Our theoretical result nicely explains the sign reversal and the magnetic-field dependence of the spin current observed in a recent experiment for $\rm Cr_2O_3$~\cite{Li2020a}.
-However, our theory dose not agree with two other experimental results~\cite{Seki2015,Wu2016} where any sign reversal does not occur.
-In this section, we qualitatively consider important effects and possibilities that are not taken into account by the tunneling spin-current formalism.
+However, our theory does not agree with two other experimental results~\cite{Seki2015,Wu2016} where no sign reversal occurred.
+In this section, we qualitatively consider important effects and possibilities not taken into account by the tunneling spin-current formalism.

-First, we discuss the missing interaction term on interface in the canted phase.
-Our spin current formula starts from the Heisenberg's equation of motion for total spin in the metal (or antiferromagnet) like Eq.~(\ref{TunnelingDCSpinCurrent-Operator}).
-In the calculation of this spin current, we simply neglect the $z$ component of interface interaction $S_{\bm r}^z\sigma_{\bm r}^z$.
+First, we discuss the missing interaction term on the interface in the canted phase.
+Our spin-current formula starts from the Heisenberg's equation of motion for total spin in the metal (or antiferromagnet), like Eq.~(\ref{TunnelingDCSpinCurrent-Operator}).
+To calculate this spin current, we simply neglect the $z$ component of the interface interaction $S_{\bm r}^z\sigma_{\bm r}^z$.
 This treatment is justified when the $z$ component of "local" spins is conserved in the system, in which $S_{\bm r}^z\sigma_{\bm r}^z$ does not induce any dynamics of the $z$ component of spins.
 However, in the canted phase, the local $S_{\bm r}^z$ conservation is broken due to the transverse magnetization (see Fig.~\ref{FIG:SpinFlip}).
 As a result, $S^z_{\bm r}$ possesses a constant term and one-magnon operators like transverse spins $S^{\pm}_{\bm r}$ [see Eqs.~(\ref{MagnonRepresentation-AsublatticeCantedAFSpin}) and (\ref{MagnonRepresentation-BsublatticeCantedAFSpin})].
-Within the spin-wave theory, the static and one-magnon parts of $S^z_{\bm r}$ are given by \begin{widetext}
+Within the spin-wave theory, the static and one-magnon parts of $S^z_{\bm r}$ are \begin{widetext}